chevere/docs/components/Router.md

 Wildcards are used to define route parameters which will be automatically configured to reflect the [Controller](Action.md#controller) parameters defined for the given route.

-Note that controllers in the alleged route must define the same base wildcard parameters.
+Controllers in the alleged route must define the same base wildcard parameters.

 ## Generating Router